 You have choices

 When it’s time to buy a house, you have choices.
-You have the right to work with any REALTOR that you like.
-Maybe it’s the annoying guy.
+You have the right to work with any agent that you like.
+Maybe it’s the annoying REALTOR.
 Maybe not.

 Maybe it’s someone who will treat you like a person, instead of a lead.
 Perhaps it’s someone who wants to know what drives you, not the one who will drive you to drink.
 Call me crazy, but I don’t think your agent has to be annoying to be effective or successful.